-- Either you can select the preset (Sunset to sunrise), or set your desired hours.
+- You can select the preset (Sunset to sunrise) or set your desired hours.

 From Editor’s Desk

-Since dark mode has become a must-have feature in the UI department, its good to see the option in Windows.
-However, there is no automation available in the settings to dynamically apply dark and light colors based on the time.
+Since dark mode has become a must-have feature in the UI department, it’s good to see the option in Windows.
+However, there is no automation available in the settings to dynamically apply dark and light colors based on time.

 But there is a lengthy workaround to get it to work through the task scheduler.
-That requires to automate some PowerShell scripts that can enable or disable dark mode.
+That requires automating some PowerShell scripts that can enable or disable dark mode.

-But nevertheless, you can combine night light feature in windows along with dark mode to reduce eye strain.
+But nevertheless, you can combine the night light feature in windows and dark mode to reduce eye strain.
 Unlike dark mode, a nightlight can be applied dynamically by specifying the time to turn it on or off.